duguyue100/macman/README.md

 Mac has a older version of `screen`, you can update by installing newer build from `homebrew`.

-You can insteall `tmux` through MacPorts, and the you can use a richer set of commands to manage your terminal.
+You can install `tmux` through MacPorts, and the you can use a richer set of commands to manage your terminal.

 ## Contacts